A more AI-focused than sound-focused TWS packed with features

 FR vs Harman Adjusted Target — ANC Balanced

-The preset EQ modes mostly shuffle the colouring around without addressing the underlying bass elevation.
-“Deep” is the most dramatic departure and worsens the bass quantity.
+The other preset EQ modes mostly show variations of a v-shaped sound signature.
 “Balanced” is the closest built-in option to a neutral result, and Classical from the other preset batch pulls the bass down somewhat more:

-The custom EQ filter response measurements show how the eight bands actually behave — useful for understanding the tool before dialling it in:
+The custom EQ filter response measurements show how the eight bands actually behave — useful for understanding how much range you can change with each of the EQ filters available in the tool before dialling it in:

 custom EQ filter effects at 20Hz, 150Hz, 300Hz, 1kHz custom EQ filter effects at 2.5kHz, 3.8kHz, 5kHz, 10kHz